Rate Limiting

 Note

-It is assumed that the APIs being protected with a rate limit are using our Authentication token Authentication mode and have policies already created
+It is assumed that the APIs being protected with a rate limit are using the auth token client authentication method and policies have already been created.

 You can configure this rate limit from the API Designer in Tyk Dashboard as follows: